 For details and the availability of these mechanisms, see the SLD Planning Guide.

 Default SLD Topology – SLDs in a Typical IT Landscape

-From the things said so far, we get the following recommendation for a typical landscape where several SLD client applications are used – figure 2a shows the situation with SAP Solution Manager 7.0, 2b with SAP Solution Manager 7.1:
+From the things said so far, we get the following recommendation for a typical landscape where several SLD client applications are used – figure 2 shows the situation with SAP Solution Manager and Customer Profile used by the Maintenance Planner:

 Figure 2: Default SLD topology in a landscape with SAP Solution Manager, where Process Integration is used.
 The customer profile as a new important client of SLD data is also shown.

 Note that as of January 2017, the SLD topology needs to be seen together with the Customer Profile, making landscape data available to the Maintenance Planner, a cloud based service of SAP Solution Manager.
 Also see “Other Hints for SLD Data Distribution”.